Melissa Petrangelo Scaia, M.P.A.

-Melissa experienced domestic violence in a young relationship and has worked in the field of violence against women since 1999.
+Melissa experienced domestic violence in a young relationship, sexual violence as an adult, and has worked in the field of violence against women since 1999.
 She began as a youth advocate working with children who lived in homes of domestic violence.
 She has also been an advocate for adult victims of domestic violence since 1999.
 During her tenure running a local domestic violence program, it became a five program agency with national recognition.

 Melissa trains professionals globally and nationally and has served as an expert witness in both criminal and civil cases regarding domestic violence in the state of Minnesota.

 Melissa (Petrangelo) Scaia is the Director of International Training for Global Rights for Women (GRW).
 In her position at GRW she brings a wealth of experience as the former executive director of Domestic Abuse Intervention Programs (DAIP), also known as “the Duluth Model.”
 Prior to working in Duluth she was the executive director of Advocates for Family Peace (AFFP) for 17 years, a local domestic violence advocacy program.
 She has also lead and organized two Coordinated Community Responses (CCR) to address domestic violence in Minnesota, as well as co-facilitating groups for men who batter and women who use violence.
 She has been a consulting trainer for a number of national training organizations on domestic violence and child abuse, including Battered Women’s Justice Project and the National Council of Juvenile and Family Court Judges.
 As a qualified expert in the state of Minnesota she testifies as an expert witness on domestic violence in criminal court cases.
 She wrote her master’s thesis on the effects of domestic violence on children and wrote her doctoral dissertation proposal to address supervised visitation, children and domestic violence.
 She has contributed to numerous publications related to supervised visitation, children, and domestic violence.
 She co-wrote a curriculum and DVD for working with men who batter as fathers entitled, “Addressing Fatherhood with Men Who Batter”.
 She also co-authored a curriculum and DVD with Ellen Pence, PhD and Laura Connelly for working with women who have used violence in intimate relationships entitled, “Turning Points: A Nonviolence Curriculum for Women”.
 She has been selected for numerous roundtable advisory discussion groups for the Office on Violence Against Women through the National Judicial Institute on Domestic Violence related to: differentiating types of domestic violence, custody, working with domestic violence offenders, and batterers intervention programs.
 Most recently she was named to a National Consulting Group on Batterers Intervention Programs and as a National Advisory Committee Member for Law & Order: SVU actress Mariska Hargitay’s Joyful Heart Foundation for survivor based healing.
 In addition, she participated at two United Nations Expert Meetings related to domestic violence in Kazakhstan and Spain.
-She is also currently co-writing a book to help battered women understand the change process of men who batter (set to be released in early 2019).
 She has also developed a blog entitled, “Minnesota Iron Woman” to highlight and write about life on Minnesota’s Iron Range.
-Outside of her work she is a wife, mother of two young children, a former United States Figure Skating Association instructor, and has a passion for photography and interior decorating / HGTV.
+Outside of her work she is a wife, mother of two young children, a former United States Figure Skating Association instructor, Minnesota State High School League volleyball referee and has a passion for photography and interior decorating / HGTV.